basho/basho_docs/content/riak/ts/1.6.0/using/querying/select.md

 ## Querying Columns

-All queries using `SELECT` must include a 'where' clause with all components.
+All queries using `SELECT` must include a WHERE clause with all components.

 You can select particular columns from the data to query: